ABC Reading Eggs logo

 Contrary to what some people believe, learning to read is not a 'natural' process that happens all on its own.
 It's a complex one that requires the proper teaching of various skills and strategies, such as phonics (knowing the relationship between letters and sounds) and phonemic awareness.

-The good news is that although reading itself is a complex process, the steps taken in order to build these skills are fairly simple and straightforward.
+The good news is that although reading itself is a complex process, the steps needed to build these skills are fairly simple and straightforward.

 In order to teach kids how to read and make it a positive and rewarding experience, try these simple and time‑tested strategies below.